EvaGostiuk/MAT4376-project-1-team-3/README.md

 ## Tasks

 Located in the "[Issues](https://github.com/EvaGostiuk/MAT4376/issues)" section.
 Each task has an "assignee", or person who the task was completed by.
 Tasks with multiple assignees were completed in collaboration.
+There is a filter on the top right to look at specific assignees and what they have worked on.